- Choosing the languages supported by the project and the analysis

 - The selected translation mode.

-- The messages displayed by programming.
+- The messages displayed through programming.

-WINDEV proposes several translation modes:
+WINDEV includes different translation modes:

 - Automatic translation of the UI via a specific translation tool, installed on the development computer.
 This translation is performed in the WINDEV editor.